microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teams_apps_list.md

-# Get team
+# List apps in team

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Retrieve the properties and relationships of the specified team.
+Retrieve the list of apps installed in the specified team.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).